paluh/purescript-clappr/README.md

   * `ResponsiveContainer` keeps proportions provided by user and resizing to the parent container

+  * `ReplayOnBuffering` reloads playback after a given timeout of buffering.

 ## Installation

-This library installs some dependencies using `bower-npm-resolver` so you have to use install this resolver and `.bowerrc` like this:
+This library installs some dependencies using `bower-npm-resolver`, so you have to install this resolver and use `.bowerrc` like this:

 ```json
 {